Updated March 2023

 One of the first countries to announce new entry requirements for arrivals from China, Italy, has now announced that all airline travellers from China will be subject to mandatory testing upon arrival.

 Therefore, travellers from China who undergo a COVID-19 test upon arrival in Italy and test positive will be subject to quarantine.
-To end the isolation period, other tests with negative results are required to be performed.
+To end the isolation period, other tests with negative results must be performed.

 Please note that children under the age of six, crew members of airlines, officials of the EU or international organisations, diplomatic agents, administrative and technical staff of diplomatic missions, consular officials and employees, military personnel, and those returning from international missions, and of the Police Forces, will be exempt from the testing on arrival and quarantine requirement.

 Following a new decree, France has now introduced mandatory health checks for arrivals from China.
-Travellers aged 12 and older are required to present a negative COVID-19 test result taken within the last 48 hours before departure to France.
+Travellers aged 12 and older must present a negative COVID-19 test result taken within the last 48 hours before departure to France.

 Furthermore, travellers will also be required to sign a specific certificate confirming that they have not been in contact with an infected person two weeks before their flight to France and do not have any symptoms of the virus.
 By signing the certificate, travellers will also express consent their consent to take a test which will be performed on arrival.

-However, if a traveller tests positive for COVID-19 on arrival, they will be required to quarantine for seven days and undertake a PCR test once the isolation period concludes.
+However, if a traveller tests positive for COVID-19 on arrival, they must quarantine for seven days and undertake a PCR test once the isolation period concludes.

 According to an announcement made by the Ministry of Health and Welfare in South Korea, all travellers arriving from the People’s Republic of China (PRC) must take a PCR test within 24 hours of arrival to Korea.
 If the travellers test positive, they will be quarantined in Korea for seven days.